FullStackIndie/FullStackIndie/README.md

 * 🌍  I'm based in Oakland, CA
 * ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/john-murphy21) or check out my [Portfolio](http://portfolio.fullstackindie.net/)
-* 🚀  I'm currently working on updating and making content for my [blog](https://blog.fullstackindie.net/) and my open source project [EasyCodeForVivox](http://assetstore.unity.com/packages/add-ons/easycodeforvivox-202190) that helps developers incoporate Vivox Voice Chat inside of the Unity Game Engine
+* 🚀  I'm currently working on updating and making content for my [blog](https://blog.fullstackindie.net/) and creating side projects to help boost my portfolio
 * 🧠  I am frequently learning new things about Asp.Net Core, Docker, some AWS services, Ubuntu/Linux, microservices, Unity's Gaming Services, and DevOps

 ### Skills